-AKS-L should be selected when using an AKS-1 key switch connected to the panel cabinet door (which allows the operator to use Signal Silence, Reset, Drill and Acknowledge functions when a key turns the lock to "Enable).
+AKS-L should be selected when using an AKS-1 key switch connected to the panel cabinet door (which allows the operator to use Signal Silence, Reset, Drill (Alarm Signal for Canadian applications) and Acknowledge functions when a key turns the lock to "Enable).
 Section 3.16 provides installation instructions.

-MORE - Select MORE to bring up the second supervision screen.
+• MORE - Select MORE to bring up the second supervision screen.